fabianpimminger/cookiefox/readme.txt

 7. Consent cookie & Advanced performance settings

 == Changelog ==

+= 2.0.11 =
+* Removed H3 tag from title for SEO; style with --cookiefox__title--font-family, --cookiefox__title--font-size, --cookiefox__title--font-weight CSS variables.
+* Added click trigger for open-cookiefox class to open consent notice from menus.
+* Added hosts field to cookie infos.

 = 2.0.10 =
 * Fixed an error that occurred when a site doesn't use permalink rewrites.